Contact Us | Search

 Village of Baghmara (Godda)

-Despite the fact that the general determinants of family planning behaviors of Indian couples are broadly known, this is not adequate for governments to plan effective interventions.
+Family planning (FP) is a public health priority in India, with a target fertility rate of 2.1% by 2025.
+However, FP in India has focused more on female sterilization than delaying births, despite the fact that delaying births is more relevant for young women who are in the process of building a family.
+More than 30 million women in India who want to avoid pregnancy are not using modern FP methods.
+Despite the fact that the general determinants of family planning behaviors of Indian couples are broadly known, this is not an adequate basis for governments to plan effective interventions.
 Most national surveys do not provide a thorough understanding of the complex social norms and gender roles concerning fertility that people navigate and that ultimately lead to higher incidences of early marriage and conception.
-More than 30 million women in India who want to avoid pregnancy are not using modern FP methods.
-The proposed research will generate knowledge required for designing interventions to achieve this desired behavior.

 Back to PEER Cycle 9 Grant Recipients